oristopo/nanoTAPR/README.md

     performed with the same cable and termination as the measurement, so the fixture and amplitude compensation should match (excepting sweep-by-sweep measurement errors, instrument temperature change,
+    etc.).
-    etc.). __Note__: many cables connected to the VNA (through a multitude of adaptors) may exhibit much poorer return loss than the example shown here.
+     __Note__: many cables and adapters connected to nanoVNA may exhibit much poorer return loss than shown here.

 ![](./media/image17.png)
 *1 meter cable terminated in 50-ohm load `without` fixture calibration applied.